Election Administration

 It is important because it can influence how many people vote, how easy it is to conduct fraud, whether we have confidence in the integrity of elections and sometimes even who wins elections.

 Many countries have experimented with election administration in recent years.
 In some countries the focus has been on reducing perceived voter fraud and making it more difficult to vote.
-Many states in the USA have therefore introduced voter ID laws, the UK government is preparing to do the same.
-In contrast, some countries enable automatic voter registration to make voting easier.
+Many states in the USA have therefore introduced voter ID laws, the UK government has done the same.
+In contrast, some countries enable automatic voter registration to make voting easier

 Election administration can affect turnout

 The choice of election administration can affect turnout.
-A basic continuum between mechanisms which promote or restrict voter turnout can be found in Representation and chapter 2 of this book.
+A basic continuum between mechanisms which promote or restrict voter turnout can be found in chapter 2 of this book.

 More specific shows how: